 BTG is committed to maintaining high ethical standards in the conduct of our research and development studies.
 The safety and well-being of the patients participating in our clinical trials is our utmost concern.
 We ensure that the individuals participating in our clinical studies understand the risks involved and why they qualify to take part in a trial, as well as the protection of their personal information and privacy.
 The provision of written informed consent is of paramount importance.
-All clinical trial proposals are reviewed and evaluated for scientific merit, both internally, but also with experts in the medical field and external bodies, such as independent review boards (IRBs) or Ethics Committees.Occupational health and safety
+All clinical trial proposals are reviewed and evaluated for scientific merit, both internally, but also with experts in the medical field and external bodies, such as independent review boards (IRBs) or Ethics Committees.Our people

 We understand our responsibility to protect the health and safety of our employees and conduct regular risk assessments, audits and training.
 BTG complies with all requirements of local legislation and provide a minimum standard by which all sites will operate in the absence of local legislation.
 The company maintains strong local relationships with government health and safety bodies.